FoxLee/fox-4e-styling/README.md

 * Should work for all ProseMirror-based rich text areas.
 * Includes body text, headings, lists, tables, and whatever else I can manage.
 * I haven't worked out how to include selectable styles yet, but you can use the HTML source editor to take advantage of built-in classes.
-  * Check the included "Example Styling" compendium for how to markup game stuff in journals.
+  * Check the included "Styling Manual" compendium for how to markup game stuff in journals.
 Currently supports generic table, "power" (table), "item" (table), "ritual" (div) and "rules-block" (div).
 (Other styles will be forthcoming, and hopefully I can eventually work out how to make them front-end selectable.)
 * I dunno how to add journal sheets, but you can toggle the styling package on/off from the module settings.
 * Includes a selector so you can choose between book-accurate serif font, or the sans-serif version that's more easily readable on many screens.
-### Chat Card Styling
+### Chat Styles
-Styles chat item cards to match the core 4e books.
+Styles chat messages, in particular item cards, to match the core 4e books.

 <a href="https://user-images.githubusercontent.com/10067730/198873614-a70582b0-70c8-44ca-b9d3-f6a2a8c4f786.png"><img src="https://user-images.githubusercontent.com/10067730/198873614-a70582b0-70c8-44ca-b9d3-f6a2a8c4f786.png" width=150></a>
 <a href="https://user-images.githubusercontent.com/10067730/198209252-45e3e2a4-f31e-420c-999b-65196650d3e4.png"><img src="https://user-images.githubusercontent.com/10067730/198209252-45e3e2a4-f31e-420c-999b-65196650d3e4.png" width=150></a>